looker-open-source/block-keboola-git/README.md

 This Block connects to data from Keboola “Devops” Scaffolds into Looker.
 Its purpose is to provide quick out-of-the-box end-to-end integration and functionality to be used either stand-alone or to be combined with other data, into scorecards, etc. In order to set up the Keboola data feed, please contact us: [here](https://get.keboola.com/lookerblocks?block=devops_essentials).

 ## Data and Block Structure
-The Block contains three LookML dashboards:
+The Block contains two LookML dashboards:

 *  Overview for checking recent commit/pull/issues activity and identifying unresolved issues.
 *  User Activity for tracking activity of your team members.
-*  Looker Repositories Activity for LookML-specific analysis

 The underlying model contains four main explores:

-*  Repository Commit - contains commits and changes in the files..
+*  Repository Commit - contains commits and info about repositories.
 *  Pull Request - contains pull requests and their activity (comments, approvals…).
 *  Issues - contains issues and their comments.
 *  Event - contains activity of your team members to track it in one place (commits, pulls, issues, comments etc.).